Physical Therapy in Downers Grove

 Students who receive either a denial or an end-of-cycle letter may reapply for the following year's admissions cycle.
-Before reapplying, however, individuals contemplating reapplication should seek the advice of an admissions counselor.
+Individuals contemplating reapplication should seek the advice of an admissions counselor, prior to reapplying.

 To initiate the reapplication process, prospective students must complete and submit new applications and proceed through the standard application process.

 The Physical Therapy Program has a dual acceptance agreement with the University of Saint Francis, Fort Wayne, IN.
 Students may inquire about the agreement through the Office of Admissions at the University of Saint Francis or Midwestern University.